Henri Bergson: Later years and death

-Later years and death

 While living with his wife and daughter in a modest house in a quiet street near the Porte d'Auteuil in Paris, Bergson won the Nobel Prize for Literature in 1927.
 Because of serious rheumatic ailments, he could not travel to Stockholm, and sent instead a text subsequently published in La Pensée et le mouvant.
 He was elected a foreign honorary member of the American Academy of Arts and Sciences in 1928.

 After his retirement from the Collège de France, Bergson began to fade into obscurity: he suffered from a degenerative illness (rheumatism, which left him half paralyzed).
 He completed his new work, The Two Sources of Morality and Religion, which extended his philosophical theories to the realms of morality, religion, and art, in 1932.
 It was respectfully received by the public and the philosophical community, but by that time Bergson's days as a philosophical luminary were past.
 He was, however, able to reiterate his core beliefs near the end of his life, by renouncing all the posts and honours previously awarded him rather than accept exemption from the antisemitic laws of the Vichy government.

 Bergson inclined to convert to Catholicism, writing in his will on 7 February 1937: "My thinking has always brought me nearer to Catholicism, in which I saw the perfect complement to Judaism."
 Though wishing to convert to Catholicism, as stated in his will, he did not do so in view of the travails inflicted on the Jewish people by the rise of Nazism and antisemitism in Europe in the 1930s; he did not want to appear to want to leave the persecuted.
 After the fall of France in 1940, Jews in occupied France were required to register at police stations.
 When completing his police form, Bergson made the following entry: "Academic.
 Philosopher.
 Nobel Prize winner.
 Jew."
 It was the position of the Archbishop of Paris, Emmanuel Célestin Suhard, that the public revelation of Bergson's conversion was too dangerous at the time, when the city was occupied by the Nazis, to both the Church and the Jewish population.

 On 3 January 1941, Bergson died in occupied Paris of bronchitis.
 A Roman Catholic priest said prayers at his funeral per his request.
 Bergson is buried in the Cimetière de Garches, Hauts-de-Seine.